VerifiedarXiv:2006.1123922 min

 return x # x_0, a sample

-One thing the shapes make obvious: the cost.
-Training is cheap per step, just one forward and backward pass on one noised image.
-Sampling is the expensive part, because it is sequential and needs one network call per timestep.
-A thousand calls to make a single picture.
-That is the bill diffusion pays for stable training and sharp samples, and it is the bottleneck every follow-up paper has tried to cut.
+Written out in shapes like this, the cost is obvious too.
+Training is cheap per step: one forward and backward pass on one noised image.
+Sampling is the expensive part, because it is sequential and needs one network call per timestep, a thousand calls to make a single picture.
+This sequential sampling is the price of diffusion's stable training and sharp samples, and the bottleneck every follow-up paper has tried to cut.

-And the cost named above is real: a thousand sequential network calls per image.
-That single number set the agenda for the next few years.
-DDIM made the sampler deterministic and skippable so you could use tens of steps instead of a thousand.
-Latent diffusion moved the whole process into a compressed latent space to cut the per-step cost, which is what put diffusion behind Stable Diffusion.
-The score-based view this paper made explicit grew into the SDE framework that unified the field.
-But the spine never changed.
-Add noise on a fixed schedule, train one network to guess the noise, then walk the noise back out.
-The destroying half was always free.
-The paper's contribution was showing that the rebuilding half is just denoising, asked a thousand times.
+And the cost is real: a thousand sequential network calls per image.
+That single number shaped the research direction for the next few years.
+DDIM (Denoising Diffusion Implicit Models) made the sampler deterministic and skippable so you could use tens of steps instead of a thousand.
+Latent diffusion moved the process into a compressed latent space to cut the per-step cost, which is what put diffusion behind Stable Diffusion.
+The score-based view this paper made explicit grew into the SDE (stochastic-differential-equation) framework that unified the field (see the Score-SDE explainer).
+Every one of those follow-ups kept the same spine: add noise on a fixed schedule, train one network to guess the noise, walk the noise back out.
+Destroying the image never needed a network.
+What this paper established is that rebuilding it is the same denoising step, asked a thousand times over.

 Provenance Verified against primary literature